Register your overseas travel and/or residential details here.

 There is a threat from terrorism throughout Jordan.
 Attacks could be indiscriminate and target places frequented by expatriates and foreign travellers.

 New Zealanders in Jordan are advised to maintain a high level of personal security awareness at all times and monitor the media for information on potential threats to safety and security.
 We recommend you adhere to any instructions and advice issued by the Jordanian authorities.

 In October 2012, the Jordanian authorities detained eleven militants thought to be planning terrorist attacks against Western interests in Jordan.
 In April 2012, a rocket landed in Aqaba, causing minor damage.

 Political developments and events in both Jordan and the region may trigger demonstrations and protests.
 Demonstrations and protests most commonly occur on Fridays after midday prayers.
 While these gatherings may be intended as peaceful, there is potential for them to turn violent.

 New Zealanders in Jordan are advised to avoid any protests and demonstrations.
 If you are in an area affected by demonstrations or violence, you should find a safe location, remain indoors and heed any local advice.

 Landmines and unexploded munitions are located near some military installations and borders.
 These areas are usually fenced and marked with skull-and-crossbones signs, although this may not be immediately obvious due to the state of disrepair of some fences and signs.

 General travel advice

-New Zealanders travelling or living in Jordan should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Jordan should have comprehensive travel insurance policies in place that include provision for medical evacuation by air.

 New Zealanders in Jordan are encouraged to register their details with the Ministry of Foreign Affairs and Trade.